 - Mentoring services (available in certain counties)

-Awareness workshops are also available for parents, school personnel, treatment providers and other groups, to provide information and education about grief in relation to addiction, overdose and other challenging circumstance.
+Awareness workshops are also available for parents, school personnel, treatment providers, and other groups, to provide information and education about grief in relation to addiction, overdose, and other challenging circumstances.

-Services are available to children up to age 18 and their families who reside in Camden, Gloucester, and Essex counties.
+Services are available to children up to age 18 and their families who reside in Camden, Gloucester, and Essex Counties.
+Services vary by location.

-US Department of Justice, Office of Victims Crime
+US Department of Justice, Office of Victims of Crime